Five years ago the Real Junk Food Project Brighton burst on to the Brighton scene.

 We operate a Pay-As-You-Feel policy which means our guests help cover our running costs by making a donation in cash or in kind.

 We know that our policy of making food available to all regardless of their ability to pay makes a huge difference to people's lives.
+This is a note we recently discovered in one of our donation buckets.

 Runners-up in the Observer Food Magazine Best Ethical Food Project category for 2019; Gold in the Brighton and Hove Food Festival Awards for Best Social Eating Experience and Best Cheap Eats; Silver for the Food Hero Award;